sap-tutorials/Tutorials/tutorials/xsa-cap-create-database-cds/xsa-cap-create-database-cds.md

 Scroll up to in the console to see what the build process has done.

-> ##What is going on?
+> ### What is going on?
 >
->&nbsp;
-> CDS stands for Core Data and Services.
+> CDS stands for Core Data Services.
 This is an infrastructure that allows you to create persistency and services using a declarative language.
 Notice how you are using the same syntax to define both the persistency and the services.
 >&nbsp;
-> You can find more information on CD&S [in the help](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/855e00bd559742a3b8276fbed4af1008.html)
+> You can find more information on CDS [in the help](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/855e00bd559742a3b8276fbed4af1008.html)
 >
 >You defined a CDS artifact, this is an abstraction, a design-time declaration of the entities to be represented in a database and the services to expose them.
 >&nbsp;
 > ![Build database module](cds1.png)
+>
+>The original `.cds` file was translated into `hdbcds`, which is the Core Data and Services syntax specific to SAP HANA when you saved all of the files.
 >&nbsp;
->The original `.cds` file was translated into `hdbcds`, which is the Core Data & Services syntax specific to SAP HANA when you saved all of the files.
->&nbsp;
 > ![Build database module](cds2.png)
-> These `hdbcds` files were then translated into runtime objects such as tables in the HANA database.
 >
+>These `hdbcds` files were then translated into runtime objects such as tables in the HANA database.
+>
 > ![Build database module](cds3.png)
 >
 > If you checked the services in your space, you would see the service for your [HDI container](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/e28abca91a004683845805efc2bf967c.html).
 >
->&nbsp;
 > ![Build database module](console.png)
->&nbsp;
 >
 > You can also check the resources in your space using the resource manager in SAP Web IDE:
+>
 > ![Build database module](resource.png)
+>
 > You can find a similar example and further context on Core Data and Services in [this explanatory video](https://www.youtube.com/watch?v=O0qSsbnx3u8&list=PLoc6uc3ML1JR38-V46qhmGIKG07nXwO6X&index=6)

 [DONE]